PeterCamilleri/CX16/docs/vm_ip.md

 segment number combined with a 16 bit address constrained to the range $A000 though $BFFF.

-Since it is a more complex address, here it is illustrated:
+This option uses a more complex IP address.
+Here it is illustrated:
 ![Option 5](../images/option5b.png)

 Where: